-Since our Development organization is new, it contains a set of default actions.
+Because our Development org is new, it contains a set of default actions.
 You can check out the default global actions: From Setup, enter Global Actions in the Quick Find box, then select Global Actions.

 For a list of which default actions appear on which object, see "Default Actions" in the Salesforce Help.